-Can’t stop, won’t stop.
-For the third straight year, Counter Culture Coffee have publicly released their annual Transparency Report, and for the third straight year, we want to bring this remarkable living document to your attention.
+Can't stop, won't stop.
+For the third straight year, Counter Culture Coffee has publicly released their annual Transparency Report, and for the third straight year, we want to bring this remarkable living document to your attention.

 An overview, from the report itself:

 This marks our third annual transparency report, and every year it seems more valuable than hte year before.
 Often, when asked about Counter Culture Direct Trade Cetification (CCDTC), we end up effusing over the importance of transparency and describing it as the umbrella for everything else we use – from quality to communication to price -t o measure the strength of our relationships.
 In 2011, we both added new dimensions to existing relationships by supporting different kinds of experimentation and also added a few brand new offerings to our lineup of certified coffees.

 The report features 10 distinct CCDTC coffees, stretching from Jagong, Indonesia to Haru, Ethiopia, to Aida Battle's constellation of fincas in El Salvador.
 Raw data – including average cupping scores, the last time each farm was visited, and whom on the CCC staff made that visit – are buttressed by thoughtful essays on each relationship and even a glossary of terms, explaining such esoteric coffee trading terms as “FOB”:

 FOB stands for “Free On Board”, and represents the price paid for a coffee at the point of export, when it is ready to be loaded onto a ship at port.
 The most common way to express price paid for coffee, FOB represents the price paid after farming, processing, milling, and preparation for export, but before overseas shipping, importation, and overland transport.
 The New York “C” market price is expressed in terms of FOB.”